JakWai01/notes-special-topics-for-web-applications/README.md

 - fast and secure WebAssembly runtime that enables super lightweight containers to run anywhere: from Desktop to the Cloud, Edge and IoT devices.
 - Secure by default: No file, network, or environment access, unless explicitly enabled.
 - Execute *.wasm on your computer
+- installation commands
+- `wapm run cowsay Hello World`
 - E.g. wasmer-go
   - wasmer-go embeds the Wasmer runtime (written in Rust) inside Go.
 It provides most of the Wasmer features.
 If you are using Go, then wasmer-go is a good solution for you.
 If you are using Rust, then Wasmer itself is the best solution.
   - It is performant, and it is production ready.
 The Wasmer runtime (in Rust) provides better runtime performance than wasmer-go; the latter goes through cgo to hit the wasmer-c-api; there is a penalty for each call due to Go/cgo overall design, compared to using the Rust API directly.
+- Run some of the wasmer examples in rust and explain the workflow there

+## Wasmtime
+- better user experience IMHO
+- Standalone JIT-style runtime for WebAssembly, using Cranelift

 ## Resources
 - https://app.element.io/#/room/!zfXkSajYpjFUicXtCA:matrix.org
 - https://webassembly.org/